Marketing to China it's also an Agency

 Gaming Forums: Gaming communities take to very active forums such as Baidu Tieba, Tianya or Douban to converse, these relevant and active topic threads can be tapped into by promoting your game and creating a ‘buzz’ here.

 We are a specialist digital marketing agency based in Shanghai.
 We can be your partner in China to facilitate your growth in the gaming sector.
-For more information please get in touch with out expert team.
+For more information please get in touch without an expert team.